cmourglia/vulkan-tutorial-rs/README.md

 # Extended Vulkan tutorial

-**The content of this branch builds upon the work we did in the tutorial by adding new features and possibly heavy refactoring.**
+**The content of this branch builds upon the work we did in the tutorial by adding new features and possibly heavy refactoring.
+This part could probably contain some errors if I say anything silly or my english is just bad please tell me !**

 Vulkan [tutorials][0] written in Rust using [Ash][1].